joaomelo/calystone/README.md

 The project is developed with care and always strives to improve its reliability, nevertheless, it is in early stages and does not provide any guarantees.
 Read more in the [Terms of Service](docs/TERMS_OF_SERVICE.md) and always maintain regular backups of your files.

-You can learn more about the project in the following sections or go directly to the app clicking <a href="http://calyst.one" target="_blank">here</a>.
+You can learn more in the following sections or go directly to the app clicking <a href="http://calyst.one" target="_blank">here</a>.

 ## Features